Understanding Wage Garnishment in Kansas

 File a bankruptcy case.

-Bankruptcy is the only practical way to stop a wage garnishment.
+Bankruptcy is the most practical way to stop a wage garnishment.
 This is thanks to

 Chapter 7 or